m0ravat/groupSkyHealthProject/README.md

 If you install a library or dependency using pip ensure to save it to requirements.txt so we can all install it too:
 `pip freeze > requirements.txt`
-The .gitignore is set to ignore the venv so you have to create a new virtual environment everytime you run the project and install the requirements in the case someone adding something new.
+The .gitignore is set to ignore the venv since different machines may have slightly different code so you have to create a new virtual environment everytime you run the project and install the requirements in the case someone adding something new.